![]() |

 to address this with software-based Decimal or

-To deliver absolute precision without sacrificing speed, SheerPower introduces the REAL data type.
+To deliver absolute precision without sacrificing speed, Sheerpower introduces the REAL data type.
 Unlike traditional approaches, it avoids both imprecise binary floats and the slowness of software-based decimals.
 The REAL implementation (US Patent 7,890,558 B2) stores each number as two separate 64-bit integers: one for the integer part (IP), one for the fractional part (FP).
 This separation allows a host of unique optimizations:

 double